cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/Documents/FAQ.md

-** Key Contributions:
+** Key Contributions:**

-You might ask, why `another` HRV toolbox?
+You might ask, why 'another' HRV toolbox?
 The following is a list of key contributions this toolbox and accompanying publication makes to the field, and why you might want to use this in preference to other toolboxes and software out there.